bcgov/fasstr/README.md

 ### Summary statistics example: long-term statistics

 To determine the summary statistics of an entire dataset and by month (mean, median, maximum, minimum, and some percentiles) you can use the `calc_longterm_stats()` function.
-If the 'Mission Creek near East Kelowna' hydrometric station is of interest you can list the station number in the `HYDAT` argument to obtain the data (if `tidyhydat` and HYDAT are installed).
+If the 'Mission Creek near East Kelowna' hydrometric station is of interest you can list the station number in the `station_number` argument to obtain the data (if `tidyhydat` and HYDAT are installed).

 ``` r
 calc_longterm_stats(station_number = "08NM116",